MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/PurchasedEnergy.md

 ### <a href=#energytype name="energytype">energytype</a>

-Energ subx2dcategory within Scope 2 emissions.
+Energ sub-category within Scope 2 emissions.
 First included in: Sustainability/PurchasedEnergy (this entity)

 #### Properties